 Pick one (or more) Animation & Camera stretches — parallax background, mirror the sprite when it walks left, or add vertical camera follow.
 Auto-graded.

-→ View full module pageUnit 2.5 opening slides — why game data disappears on refresh, what persistence means, and the plan for building a save/load system your players can count on.
+→ View full module pageSave and Load opening slides — why game data disappears on refresh, what persistence means, and the plan for building a save/load system your players can count on.
+Placeholder until the deck is rebuilt from bookSHelf.

 A game resets to zero on refresh.
 Variables live in RAM — gone when the tab closes.
 Saved data lives on disk — still there tomorrow.
 This short video contrasts both so you understand what persistence actually means.